paketo-buildpacks/samples/nginx/no-config-file-sample/README.md

 The Paketo NGINX Buildpack allows you to set up push state routing for your application.
-This means that regardless of the route that is requested, `index.html` will always be serverd.
+This means that regardless of the route that is requested, `index.html` will always be served.
 This comes in handy if you are serving a Javascript frontend app where the route exists within the app but not on the static file structure.